SoubhikSinha/LLM-from-scratch-using-Python/README.md

 <br>

-> **NOTE:** Due to the enormous size of the dataset and limited computing capacity, we've selected appropriate and "healthy" hyperparameter values to avoid overloading your system.
+> **NOTE** : Due to the enormous size of the dataset and limited computing capacity, we've selected appropriate and "healthy" hyperparameter values to avoid overloading your system.
 Using inappropriate values could result in 💣💥☠️💀👻.
 Please use the appropriate settings to ensure a smooth and efficient process !

 <br>

 The **OpenWebText** dataset is quite different from the usual datasets we might download from websites like Kaggle or the UC-Irvine data repository.
 Instead, it's a ZIP file containing multiple sub-folders, each with numerous other ZIP files inside.
 Although some manual effort was involved in organizing the data, I still needed to handle the ***[Data Extraction](https://github.com/sricks404/LLM-from-scratch-using-Python/blob/main/DataExtract.py)*** component to ensure the data is fed into our GPT model in the correct format.

-> **NOTE:** Jupyter Notebooks tend to take more time in model training compared to when the code is reproduced in the format of a Python script file (**[.py]** file).
+> **NOTE** : Jupyter Notebooks tend to take more time in model training compared to when the code is reproduced in the format of a Python script file (**[.py]** file).
 Thus, the model training code is also available in the **[training.py](https://github.com/sricks404/LLM-from-scratch-using-Python/blob/main/training.py)** file.
-Another reason for creating this Python file is that you cannot call a **Command Line Interface** inside a Jupyter Notebook.<br>
+Another reason for creating this Python file is that you cannot call a **Command Line Interface** inside a Jupyter Notebook.<br><br>
 **Why?** 👇
 In Jupyter Notebooks, the `argparse` library is not typically suited for direct use because it is designed to parse command-line arguments, and Jupyter itself starts with its own command-line arguments that may conflict with those defined by `argparse`.
 When you try to use `argparse` in a notebook, it attempts to parse Jupyter’s internal arguments, which can result in errors.
 >